DAVFoundation/api_doc/source/protocols/drone-charging/index.html.md

 # Need filter

 Begin listening for incoming needs that match certain requirements.
-Typically this will be a charging station subscribing to incoming needs from electric drones.
+Typically this will be a charging station subscribing to incoming needs from drones.

 ## Arguments